At Golden Ears Audiology Clinic, We provide Paediatric testing for children over the age of 3 years.

 The following are signs of hearing loss in children:

-Delayed speech development
+– Delayed speech development

-Do not respond when you call them
+– They do not respond when you call them

-Struggling to hear in the classroom and a drop in school performance
+– They struggle to hear in the classroom and a drop in school performance

-Withdrawal from other children and prefer to play alone
+– Withdrawal from other children and prefer to play alone

-Poor concentration
+– Poor concentration

-Change in their behaviour such as tiredness or frustration
+– Change in their behaviour such as tiredness or frustration

-Constant ear infections
+– Constant ear infections

-Turn the TV louder than the rest of the family
+– Turn the TV louder than the rest of the family

 Frequently Asked Questions

-Does my child need a hearing test?
+Does my child need a hearing test

-What tests do you offer for paediatric assessment?
+What tests do you provide for children?

 We offer Video otoscopy, Play audiometry, Speech testing, Tympanometry, Acoustic reflex testing and Otoacoustic emissions testing.
+More complex testing is available on request.

-What is play Audiometry?
+What is Play Audiometry?

 This involves conditioning a child to engage in a play task such as putting men in a boat, building a tower etc when a sound is introduced through headphones, to measure their hearing levels.

-What is tympanometry and what information does it give?
+What is Tympanometry and what information does it give?

 Tympanometry assists in ruling out middle ear pathology.
 Children below the ages of 5 years are prone to suffer from otitis media.
 The test takes less than 1 minute on a cooperative child.
 A soft probe is inserted in the ear canal to record the movement of the ear drum when pressure is changed in the ear canal.

-What is an Otoacoustic emission test?
+What is an Otoacoustic Emission test?

 The purpose of an otoacoustic test is to determine the status of the outer hair cells.
 It is a sensitive test of hearing compared to a hearing test.